codeforkansascity/meep/README.md

 ### Technology Stack (Still subject to change)

-* Database: Mysql, Postgres, or SQLserver.
-Still TBD.
+* Database: Postgres
 * Flask API
   * Flask Restful
   * Flask SQLAlchemy
   * Flask Migrate
 * React frontend?

+We are looking for developers who have experience with GIS or mapping apis.

 ## How to Contribute